 Figure 1.
 Experimental design and behavioral data from competitive learning task (session 1).
 (A) Twelve pairs of highly similar scenes ("pairmates") were used throughout the experiment.
 (B) Each scene was associated with one of eight possible spatial locations, which we refer to as that scene's target location.
 The pairmate structure of the scenes was intended to create memory competition, such that participants may accidentally bring to mind the target location of the similar scene.
 We refer to this location as the competitor location.
 The competitor location is highlighted for visualization purposes only; participants saw each image paired with its target location only.
 (C) Participants (N=32) were first exposed to all 24 scenes two times each.
 They then acquired the scene-location associations through interleaved study and test blocks.
 During study trials, participants intentionally encoded the scene-location pairs.
 During test trials, participants were cued with a scene and after a brief central fixation interval (not shown), made a memory-guided saccade to the recalled location.
 Participants were shown the correct location at the end of the trial as feedback.
-(D) Participants were more likely to make saccades to the competitor location than to a distance-matched control location ( $t{31} = 4.74$ , p < 0.001), establishing the presence of memory competition.
+(D) Participants were more likely to make saccades to the competitor location than to a distance-matched control location ($t{31} = 4.74$, p < 0.0001), establishing the presence of memory competition.
 Dots represent individual participant data and horizontal lines represent the across-participant mean.
-(E) Participants' memory improved over the course of the session, reflected by more frequent saccades to the target location and less frequent saccades to the competitor location and less frequent saccades to the competitor location and less represent individual participant data.
-Dark points and error bars represent the across-participant mean and SEM. \\\ p < 0.001
+(E) Participants' memory improved over the course of the session, reflected by more frequent saccades to the target location and less frequent saccades to the competitor location ($F{1,31} = 95.8$, p < 0.0001).
+Light points and lines represent individual participant data.
+Dark points and error bars represent the across-participant mean and bootstrapped 95% confidence interval.